Unique Advantages of the Braun School's IMPH Program in Israel

-- The program promotes excellence in international public health research and practice in a broad range of topics.
+- The program promotes excellence in international public health practice, research and teaching in a broad range of topics.

-- The School and its programs have been accredited by the Agency for Public Health Education Accreditation (APHEA)
+- The School and its MPH programs are fully accredited by the Agency for Public Health Education Accreditation (APHEA).

 - In recognition of our ongoing public health training efforts in Israel and abroad, the World Health Organization designated the School (2007-2014) as a Collaborating Centre for Capacity Building in Public Health.

-- The IMPH Program provides tools for examining public health problems in low and higher income countries, and formulating relevant intervention strategies at the community and national level.
+- The IMPH Program provides tools for examining public health challenges and formulating relevant intervention strategies at the community and national level

 - The emphasis throughout is on active learning by the student, individually and in groups

-- Together with vigorous academic requirements, the program is tailored to the student’s needs and interests.
+- Together with the high academic requirements, the program is tailored to the student's needs and interests.

-- Our teachers are deeply involved, caring and have open communication with their students.
+- Our teachers are deeply involved, caring and maintain open communication with their students.

 - Small group tutorial classes are provided for students requiring additional assistance in some core courses.

-- The IMPH Program offers a wide range of social and cultural activities that serve to bond and integrate the students and introduce them to the historical and modern host country of Israel.
+- The IMPH Program offers a wide range of social and cultural activities that serve to bond and integrate our students and introduce them to the historical and modern host country of Israel.